Jas-0528/ACIT2911-Project/docs/README.md

 <!-- AF: changed from "steps" to instructions -->
 <!-- AN: These still aren't really instructions.. just aspects of the web app.
 Instructions would be more like: (1) Navigate to <ip address:port>.
 You will see a log in screen.
 (2) Click register.
 (3) Register an account.
 (4) Log in.
 (5) Click Play Random or set parameters and click Play Quiz... something like this, though I don't think its necessary. -->

-# Creating an Account

-_An account is needed to play the game_

 <!-- AN: Do you need an account to play? -->
 <!-- AF: added in the note "an account is needed to play the game" -->